karkirowle/articulatory_manipulation/README.md

 ## Articulatory to acoustic synthesis

-This paper is our developed baseline for the articulatory to acoustic synthesis and manipulation task presented in our Interspeech 2022 paper.
+This repo contains our baseline for the articulatory to acoustic synthesis and manipulation task presented in our Interspeech 2022 paper.

 ### Installation